Skip to main content

 • demonstrate basic skills on academic reasoning

-• practise independent learning skills, particularly in relation to accessing further information about topics of interest and developing your knowledge of, and thinking about, these.
+• practise independent learning skills, particularly in relation to accessing further information and developing your knowledge of topics of interest.